ILLIXR/ILLIXR/docs/building_illixr.md

 As introduced in the [introduction to the ILLIXR build process][12], a [_Configuration_][11]
     (or _config_) describes the key information needed to launch an ILLIXR application.
-In this section follows a detailed breakdown of the structure of a configuration file.
+This section provides a detailed breakdown of the structure of a configuration file.
 The default `ILLIXR/configs/native.yaml` for the `native` action will be used as
     the running example.